Richie Palacios Preview, Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 8.7 K/9, which ranks 17th in the league.
+- The 8.6 strikeouts per nine innings put together by the Reds pitching staff ranks 17th in MLB.

-- The Reds' 4.77 team ERA ranks 25th across all league pitching staffs.
+- The Reds have a 4.84 team ERA that ranks 25th across all MLB pitching staffs.

-- Reds pitchers combine to surrender the third-most home runs in baseball (221 total, 1.4 per game).
+- Reds pitchers combine to give up the third-most home runs in baseball (222 total, 1.4 per game).

-- The righty's last appearance was on Saturday against the Pittsburgh Pirates, when he went five innings, surrendering three earned runs while allowing five hits.
+- His last time out was on Tuesday against the Cleveland Guardians, when the righty threw three innings, surrendering seven earned runs while allowing eight hits.

-- The 22-year-old has a 5.66 ERA and 11.3 strikeouts per nine innings in four games this season, while giving up a batting average of .220 to opposing hitters.
+- The 24-year-old has a 4.71 ERA and 12.3 strikeouts per nine innings across 21 games this season, while giving up a batting average of .245 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.